Why is Social Security so important?

 Is Social Security going bankrupt?

 Social Security can never go bankrupt.
-Nearly all (97 percent) of its income comes from the contributions of workers and employers, including interest on these contributions.
+Nearly all (96 percent) of its income comes from the contributions of workers and employers, including interest on these contributions.
 Hence as long as there are workers in America, Social Security will have income.
-Even if Congress were to take no action, Social Security could pay 100% of promised benefits for the next 12 years, and more than three-quarters of benefits after that.
-Around 2035 there will be a modest funding gap requiring modest increases in revenues to guarantee everyone 100% of promised benefits.
+Even if Congress were to take no action, Social Security could pay 100% of promised benefits for the next eight years, and more than three-quarters of benefits after that.
+Around 2034 there will be a modest funding gap requiring modest increases in revenues to guarantee everyone 100% of promised benefits.

 What’s the best way to solve Social Security’s long-range funding gap?

-We can close the vast majority of Social Security’s funding gap by scrapping the payroll tax cap.
-Currently, millionaires and billionaires make payroll tax contributions on only the first $160,200 they make in annual wages.
+We can close the vast majority of Social Security’s funding gap by scrapping the Social Security wage cap.
+In 2026, millionaires and billionaires make Social Security contributions on only the first $184,500 they make in annual wages.

 Why shouldn’t the retirement age be raised?